datacite/tasks/product_specifications/18_enc4g/readme.md

 ## Proposed Solution

 Repository search in Commons will support:
+- Separate repository search tab
-Show links to works/organizations/people
+- Show links to works/organizations/people
-Display re3data repository information where they exist We will be using DataCite local repository identifiers in Commons to connect to other PIDs within the PID graph.
+- Display re3data repository information where they exist

+We will be using DataCite local repository identifiers in Commons to connect to other PIDs within the PID graph.